Authentication with Azure Maps

 Control access with RBAC

 Azure AD lets you control access to secured resources by using RBAC.
-After you create your Azure Maps account and register your Azure Maps Azure AD application within your Azure AD tenant, you can set up RBAC for a user, application, or Azure resource on the Azure Maps account portal page.
+After you create your Azure Maps account and register your Azure Maps Azure AD application within your Azure AD tenant, you can set up RBAC for a user, group, application, or Azure resource on the Azure Maps account portal page.

-Azure Maps supports read access control for individual Azure AD users, applications, and Azure services via managed identities for Azure resources.
+Azure Maps supports read access control for individual Azure AD users, groups, applications, and Azure services via managed identities for Azure resources.

 For information about viewing your RBAC settings, see How to configure RBAC for Azure Maps.